dougeby/IntuneDocs/intune/early-edition.md

 ### Refresh action added to the Company Portal app for Windows 10 <!--1132468-->
 The Company Portal app for Windows 10 will allow users to refresh the data in the app by either pulling to refresh or, on desktops, pressing F5.

-### Search improvements to the Company Portal website <!--1331697-->
-We're improving our app search capabilities, starting with the [Company Portal website](https://portal.manage.microsoft.com).
-Searches will now be performed on app categories in addition to the Name and Description fields.
-The results will be sorted, by default, in decreasing order of relevance.

-iOS users will also receive this change, as the Company Portal website is also used as part of the Company Portal app for iOS.
-The Company Portal apps for Android and Windows will receive similar updates in the coming months.

-We're still fine-tuning the way relevance is tracked, so please let us know how it's working using the "Feedback" link at the bottom of the Company Portal website.

 ### Apps that are available with or without enrollment can now be installed without being prompted for enrollment. <!-- 1334712 -->
 Company apps that have been made available with or without enrollment on the Android Company Portal app can be installed without a prompt to enroll.